-The object of adding this proviso is to prevent levying of black-mail, and to make the special officer appointed for the particular purpose responsible (Cal.
-Gaz., April 25, 1894, Sup. pp. 703-4).
+The object of adding this proviso is to prevent levying of blackmail, and to make the special officer appointed for the particular purpose responsible (Cal.
+Gaz.
+April 25, 1894, Sup. pp. 703-4).

 As to appointment of assessor see sec.
-111 A post
+111A.

-As to the time within which the return is to be furnished and penalty for default therein see sec 100 post.
+As to the time within which the return is to be furnished and penalty for default therein see sec.
+100.